 If the funding agreement officer believes that the business may not meet certain eligibility requirements at the time of award, they are required to file a size protest with the U.S. Small Business Administration (SBA), who will determine eligibility.
 At that time, SBA will request further clarification and supporting documentation in order to assist in the verification of any of the information provided as part of a protest.
-If the funding agreement officer believes, after award, that the business is not meeting certain funding agreement requirements, the agency may request further clarification and supporting documentation in order to assist in the verification of any of the information provided.
+If the funding agreement officer believes, after award, that the business is not meeting certain funding agreement requirements, the agency may request further clarification and supporting documentation in order to assist in the verification the verification and supporting documentation in order to assist in the verification and supporting documentation in order to assist in the verification and supporting documentation in order to assist in the verification and supporting documentation in order to assist in the verification and supporting documentation in order to assist in the verification and supporting documentation in order to assist in the verification and supporting documentation in order to assist in the verification of any of the information provided.